-S&P Global Ratings ("S&P") has assigned its underlying unenhanced rating of "AA" to the Bonds.
-See "CONTINUING DISCLOSURE OF INFORMATION - Compliance with Prior Undertakings" herein.
+S&P Global Ratings ("S&P") has assigned its municipal bond rating of "AA" to the Certificates.

-An explanation of the significance of such rating may be obtained from S&P. The rating of the Bonds by S&P reflects only the view of the company at the time the rating is given, and the City makes no representation as to the appropriateness of the rating.
-There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by S&P, if, in the judgment of S&P, circumstances so warrant.
-Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Bonds.
+An explanation of the significance of such rating may be obtained from S&P. The rating of the Certificates by S&P reflects only the view of such company at the time the rating is given, and the City makes no representation as to the appropriateness of such rating.
+There is no assurance that the rating will continue for any given period of time, or that the rating will not be revised downward or withdrawn entirely by S&P if, in the judgment of S&P, circumstances so warrant.
+Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Certificates.